406.551.1058

 • Complete the fingerprint/background check process (includes a fee of $27.25 to the Montana Department of Justice).

-• Pay a licensure fee of $125.
+• Pay a licensure fee of $125 to the Board of Behavioral Health.

 Certification must be renewed yearly and expire on December 31 each year.